awsdocs/amazon-s3-userguide/doc_source/HTTPPOSTExamples.md

 Using your credentials create a signature, for example `0RavWzkygo6QX9caELEqKi9kDbU=` is the signature for the preceding policy document\.

-The following form supports a POST request to the awsexamplebucket1\.net bucket that uses this policy\.
+The following form supports a POST request to the DOC\-EXAMPLE\-BUCKET bucket that uses this policy\.

 ```
  1. <html>